HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/m4dh4t/protocol.md

     5. Client displays the result.

 - **Message Semantics**:

-    - Upon receiving a message:
+  _Upon receiving a message:_
   - Server parses the message, performs the specified operation, and sends the result to the client.
   - Client displays the result or handles errors if any.

+  _Multiline messages:_
+  - The server can send multiline messages to the client.
+  - To mark the end of a multiline message, the server message will end with an empty line (`""`).

 ## Specific Elements

 - **Supported Operations**:
     - Addition (`ADD`)
+    - Subtraction (`SUBTRACT`)
     - Multiplication (`MULTIPLY`)
+    - Division (`DIVIDE`)

 - **Error Handling**:
     - If the message format is incorrect, the server will respond with an error message, and the client will display the error.